rtlabs-com/p-net/doc/capturing_packets.rst

 -------------------------------------------
 It is possible to load a GSDML file into recent versions of Wireshark, for parsing the cyclic data.
-In the Wireshark menu, select Edit > Preferences > Protocols > PNIO.
+In the Wireshark menu, select
+:menuselection:`Edit --> Preferences --> Protocols --> PNIO`.
 Enter the directory where you have your GSDML file.

 For this functionality to work, the Wireshark capture must include the start-up